 The Royal Australian Air Force (RAAF) has operated some of the best aircraft available in its long, illustrious history and is the second oldest independent air force of any nation.
 The United Kingdom was the first to establish an air force separated from the Army when the Royal Air Force was officially formed on April 1st, 1918, then in January 1920 the interim and independent Australian Air Corps (AAC) was formed (see The Inter-War Years below for more information).

 The title of the Australian Air Force was established on March 31st, 1921 and then following the official consent from King George V became the Royal Australian Air Force on August 13th, 1921.
-The true birth of Australian military aviation though, started in 1914 with the Central Flying School (CFS) and then the Australian Flying Corps (AFC) during World War One.
+The true birth of Australian military aviation though, started in 1914 as a branch of the Australian Army with the Central Flying School (CFS) and then the Australian Flying Corps (AFC) during World War One.

 THE EARLY YEARS

-The Point Cook airbase became the site of the first Australian military flight, when flight instructor Lieutenant Eric Harrison first took off in a Bristol Boxkite into the sky over Point Cook on March 1st, 1914.
+The Point Cook airbase (a very rudimentary affair at that time) became the site of the first Australian military flight, when flight instructor Lieutenant Eric Harrison first took off in a Bristol Boxkite into the sky over Point Cook on March 1st, 1914.
 The first flight training course began on August 17th, 1914 with four student pilots.
+Richard Williams became the first pilot to graduate that year (just 8 years later he would command the Royal Australian Air Force).

 The CFS squadron started with very humble beginnings equipped with just 5 aircraft – 2 Royal Aircraft Factory B.E.2’s, 2 Deperdussin monoplanes and a Bristol Boxkite along with 4 officers, 7 NCO’s and 32 mechanics (in August 1915 a second Boxkite was added to the squadron).
 The aircraft of the day look so fragile.
 Brave men indeed!